Retatrutide

 Refrigerate after mixing; keep vial sterile and upright.

-GLP-1 R (10mg) vs Similar Peptides
+Retatrutide vs Similar Peptides

 Research & Evidence Overview